Scan-o-Matic/scanomatic-standalone/README.md

 Scan-o-matic was published in [G3 September 2016](http://g3journal.org/content/6/9/3003.full).

-Please refer to the general [Scan-o-Matic Wiki](https://github.com/Scan-o-Matic/scanomatic/wiki) for further instructions, though setup and starting should like described below.
+Please refer to the general [Scan-o-Matic Wiki](https://github.com/Scan-o-Matic/scanomatic/wiki) for further instructions, though setup and starting should be as described below.

 # Setting up and running